 Using the Best Website Redesign Tools

 We started our first sketches using Good Notes 5 on an iPad Pro.
-For the prototyping, design and handoff we used Adobe XD and also designed and made changes to some elements in the browser as we went.
-We used Adobe Photoshop and Illustrator for the visual content creation – photographs, icons, and illustrations.
+For the prototyping, design and handoff, we used Adobe XD and also designed and made changes to some elements in the browser as we went.
+We used Adobe Photoshop and Illustrator to create visual content – photographs, icons, and illustrations.
 We communicated via Slack for internal team meetings and ClickUp for project management.